Avto-22/user-management-system/README.md

 # UserManagmentSystem

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+The Angular CLI requires a minimum Node.js version of either v14.20, v16.14 or v18.10.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Run `npm run start:ums` for a dev server.
+You will be redirected automatically `http://localhost:4200/`.
+You can start frontend and backend separate, for frontend run `npm run start:frontend`, for backend run `npm run start:backend`.

 ## Code scaffolding